-A Social Security Number (SSN) is a unique, 9-digit identification number issued by the U.S. Social Security Administration (SSA).
+A Social Security number (SSN) is a unique, nine-digit identification number issued by the U.S. Social Security Administration (SSA).
 An SSN is a requirement for all persons who work and receive pay in the U.S. The SSN is used to report wages to the government.

 |F-1 Student Worker||F-1 Graduate Assistant, Teaching Assistant, Competitive Grant Award||J-1 Scholar|

-It takes about four weeks for your Social Security card to arrive in the ISS office.
+It takes about four weeks for your Social Security card to arrive in the SIUE Office of International Affairs.
 We will email you when our office receives your card.
-Once you have a social security number, it will never expire.
+Once you have an SSN, it will never expire.
 Even if your employment is discontinued or you leave the United States for a few years and return, you will keep the same number.

-It is very important that you do not share your SSN with anyone else as this can lead to identify theft.
+It is very important that you do not share your SSN with anyone else, as this can lead to identity theft.
 Do not carry your social security card in your wallet.
 Memorize it!
 Do not give out your SSN to anybody unless it is absolutely necessary.